mynar7/blog/content/blog/how-to-learn-anything/index.md

 **NOTE:** If you're looking for a blog post topic, this is a great start.
 I **guarantee** that the workflow knowledge you take for granted is crucial to a novice's continued learning out there.
 You probably know more than you think you do, so share it.

-## 4. Defining a small, attainable goal
+## 4. Defining a Small, Attainable Goal

 ![Photo by Kelly Sikkema of a child building a rocket ship out of legos](./lego.jpg)